 US$1.5 trillion opportunities in the FMCG industry

-Take Arla Foods – the fourth largest dairy company in the world – and the launch of their processed cheese factory in Bahrain.
-From this factory, the European dairy cooperative will export to USA, West Africa, South East Asia, India and the MENA region.
+Take Arla Foods – the fourth largest dairy company in the world and one of the top FMCG companies – and the launch of their processed cheese factory in Bahrain.
+From this factory, the European dairy cooperative will export to the USA, West Africa, South East Asia, India and the MENA region.
 Increasingly, global manufacturers are seeking to access the growing US$1.5 trillion GCC markets, where demographic growth – particularly of the middle class – and economic expansion are driving greater demand for consumer goods, food and beverages.
 The question for every manufacturer with Middle Eastern ambitions is where to set up shop to take advantage of the FMCG industry opportunities.
+FMCG companies in Bahrain are able to take advantage of these opportunities thanks to the key location, connections to the region, costs, and scaling possibilities in the Kingdom.

 Hyper-connected logistics hub